-She has a PhD in Epidemiology and Biostatistics from McGill University and a MSc in Virology from the University of Quebec.
+She has a PhD in Epidemiology and Biostatistics from McGill University and a MSc in Immuno-Virology from the University of Quebec (L'Institut Armand-Frappier).

-Dr. Richardson's research focuses on breast cancer prevention in the context of clinical trials (e.g. evaluating anti-estrogen agents and their effect on breast cancer incidence and/or mammographic density).
+Dr. Richardson's research focuses on breast cancer primary prevention in the context of clinical trials (e.g. evaluating anti-estrogen agents and their effect on breast cancer incidence and/or mammographic density).
 She is the senior author of a ground-breaking paper published in the New England Journal of Medicine in June 2011 relating to Exemestane for breast cancer prevention in postmenopausal women.
-Additional studies evaluate how aromatase inhibitors affect bone strength and quality.
-Her research also involves tissue and blood banking for future biomarker development projects, evaluating quality of life data from clinical trials, and evaluating family physician knowledge and practice patterns in breast cancer prevention.
+Additional studies evaluate how aromatase inhibitors affect quality of life and bone strength and quality.
+Her research also involves tissue and blood banking for biomarker development projects and evaluating quality of life data from clinical trials.

 EPID 810 Controlled Clinical Trials